CARES and COVID-19 Information

 - Not be enrolled in an exclusive online distance education program

-How do I apply for the CARES Act Grant?
+How did students apply for the CARES Act Grant?

-To apply, you must meet the federal eligibility requirements.
-If you are eligible, you can follow the link below to complete your application.
-No additional materials or documents are required.
+To apply, students had to meet the federal eligibility requirements.
+If you were eligible, a link was provided on this page to complete the application.
+No additional materials or documents were required.

 How can I spend CARES Act Grant Funds?

-CARES Act Grant funds are offered to help students who are faced with unexpected financial challenges related to the disruption of on-campus operations.
-These funds are disbursed directly to the student via direct deposit or paper check and can be used for expenses such as food, housing, course materials, technology, health care and child care.
+CARES Act Grant funds were offered to help students who faced unexpected financial challenges related to the disruption of on-campus operations.
+These funds were disbursed directly to the student via direct deposit or paper check and could be used for expenses such as food, housing, course materials, technology, health care and child care.
 These emergency funds are not taxable income and are meant to directly assist you during this crisis.

 Guidance Provided by Institution

 Students received a direct communication from President Rogers on May 1, 2020 regarding this funding through their BGSU email.
+Students who applied for the CARES Act Grant and were ineligible, received an email to their BGSU account with an explanation and possible next steps.
 Additional COVID-19 information can be found here.